adamgraham/chronos/README.md

 # Chronos
-> A Swift iOS Time & Date utility framework by [Adam Graham](http://adamgraham.io).
+> An iOS utility framework to create different types of timers.

 ### Description

-Chronos (work in progress) provides utility classes and extensions for handling time and dates.
-Primarily, the framework provides a simple but powerful `Chronos.Timer` class that provides more control and flexibility than the native iOS `Foundation.Timer`.
+Chronos provides a simple but powerful `Chronos.Timer` class that provides more control and flexibility than the native iOS `Foundation.Timer`.
 The timer object can be created from the following supported types:

 - `.basic` - a generic timer that is controlled manually
 - `.stopwatch` - a timer that runs indefinitely, keeping track of the elapsed time